Safe Database Migrations in Production

 Step 6: Contract the schema

-Suppose you want to move from status TEXT to a stricter status_code INT.
+Suppose you want to move from status TEXT to status_code INT.

 ALTER TABLE orders ADD COLUMN status_code INT;